 In Control System Toolbox, the basic data structure is the linear time-invariant (LTI) model.
-There is a number of ways to create, manipulate and analyze models (type, e.g., help ltimodels).
+There is a number of ways to create, manipulate and analyze models.
 Some operations are best done on the LTI system, and others directly on the matrices of the model.

 - 1.2 Define an LTI model of the pendulum system with the command ss.
-Use the command tf to determine the transfer function of the system. - 1.3 Zeros, poles and stationary gain of an LTI model is computed with the command zpkdata.
-Use this command on the inverted pendulum model.
+Use the command tf to determine the transfer function of the system. - 1.3 Zeros, poles and stationary gain of an LTI model are computed with the commands zero, pole and dcgain, respectively.
+Use these commands on the inverted pendulum model.
 Compare with 1.1.